Gbolahan112/FUTURE_DS_01/README.md

 Within sub-categories, a small number of products contribute a large portion of sales, emphasizing the importance of focusing on top sellers while reviewing low-performing items for portfolio optimization.

 * Regional & Segment Performance
 The West and East regions are the strongest contributors to overall sales, whereas the South region lags behind.
 Customer segments show that the Consumer segment drives the most revenue, followed by Corporate.
-This pattern highlights the value of targeted campaigns toward high-value customer groups and potential strategies to grow underperforming regions.
+This pattern highlights the value of targeted campaigns toward high value customer groups and potential strategies to grow underperforming regions.

 * Profitability Insights
 Profit patterns vary significantly across categories.
-Some high-sales sub-categories—such as Tables—exhibit low or negative profit due to heavy discounting.
+Some high-sales sub-categories such as Tables exhibit low or negative profit due to heavy discounting.
 This indicates possible pricing inefficiencies and the need to review discount policies.
 Profitability also varies across regions, suggesting differences in customer behavior, competition, or operational cost structures.

 * Shipping & Delivery Behavior